dkharware/flaventure/README.md

-# storedevguide - A Modern Blogging Platform
+# flaventure - A Modern Blogging Platform

 This is a Next.js application that serves as a modern, stylish blogging platform.
 It uses Shopify as a headless CMS to manage and deliver blog content.